Sierra de Cardeña y Montoro

 Conservation And Sustainability

-The Iberian lynx recovery program represents the park's highest conservation priority, involving rabbit habitat management through scrubland clearing and artificial warren creation, genetic monitoring, and road mortality mitigation.
-Illegal use of poison baits, targeting predators perceived as threats to game, remains a serious problem.
+The Iberian lynx recovery program represents the park highest conservation priority, involving rabbit habitat management through scrubland clearing and artificial warren creation, genetic monitoring, and road mortality mitigation.
+[1] Illegal use of poison baits, targeting predators perceived as threats to game, remains a serious problem.
 Game estate management sometimes conflicts with conservation objectives, particularly regarding deer density and scrub clearing practices.
 Wildfire risk is significant in the hot, dry summers.
 Oak decline from Phytophthora cinnamomi threatens the dehesa structure.
-Rural depopulation reduces the labor available for traditional landscape management.
-Conservation strategies emphasize integrating sustainable hunting and livestock management with lynx recovery, making game estates partners rather than antagonists in conservation.
+Rural depopulation reduces the labour available for traditional landscape management.
+Conservation strategies emphasise integrating sustainable hunting and livestock management with lynx recovery, making game estates partners rather than antagonists in conservation.

 Visitor Ratings